 remember her vividly, though not her name.

-Magnus, too, is an archetype, he is the young fisher king, the Parsifal (and McCloskey does a great job with this vague role --imagine Tom Cruise or, say Jason Patric as Magnus, and shudder); Burl Ives is once again the fisher king (see #12 of CinemArchetype 24) and he does it so well.
-There's also the hanged man (literally, in a tarot sense, as man is dragged to the depths by his foot - those are pearls that were his eyes, etc.); the anima, her monstrous familiar (in a Gamera-logical sense) and even a wild/wise woman (Attaway's amazing one scene as the black housekeeper / conjure woman / folksy exposition provider).
+Magnus, though, too, is an archetype.
+He's not just some dweeb as so many lesser movies of this sort are saddled with (the sort played by Matthew Broderick or Tom Hanks).
+He is the Parsifal (and McCloskey does a great job with this vague role); Burl Ives is once again the Fisher King (see #12 of CinemArchetype 24) and there's also Weather as the hanged man (literally, in a tarot sense, as man is dragged to the depths by his foot - those are pearls that were his eyes, etc.) - all on the one side; and the alluring anima, her monstrous familiar (in a Gamera-logical sense) and even a wild/wise woman (Attaway's amazing one scene as the black housekeeper / conjure woman / folksy exposition provider) on the other.

 |Some call him Kurma|

-Enter 3 meteorologists, tracing their batons back and forth around the barometric reading map like junkies combing the carpet after the last grain is licked off the table, or conjure wives summoning demons from the depths of their cooking pots, roiling like the sky, the steam from the stew like the coiling clouds from her wooden spoon.
-Gesturing at the mimetic map as if to move the vortex.
+Enter 3 meteorologists, tracing their batons back and forth around the barometric reading map like junkies combing the carpet after the last grain is licked off the table, or conjure wives summoning demons from the depths of their cooking pots, roiling like coiling clouds over the Bahamas.
+Gesturing at the mimetic map as if to move the vortex through their swirling mimetic hand magic.

 Life was always going to be fleeting.
-We're all just waves that crash on the shore and leave only children, maybe, and photos of ourselves and mentions on the web that are only really 'there' if someone reads them.
+We signed the waiver before we sailed.
+We're bound to remember we are all just waves that crash on the shore and leave only children, maybe, and photos of ourselves and mentions on the web that are only really 'there' if someone reads them.

 |see: Godasiyo, the Woman Chief|

-We were more used to that in the 70s, because TV shows came and went, irretrievably, forcing us to accept the fleeting nature of things.
+We were more used to that in the 70s because TV shows came and went, irretrievably.
 The only way to record was to put your cassette tape recorder by the speaker and hope for the best.
 You'd at least have the audio.
 My first mix tape was made this way, holding my tape player up against the radio as favorite songs came on: Fleetwood Mac and Abba mostly, missing the first few seconds of each.
 Never did I tape the Eagles --they were, frankly, terrifying.
 "Hotel California" chilled me deeper than my spine could reach.
 So did the words "Bermuda Triangle" - it was if the words themselves could suck you under.

 The Bermuda Depths' theme song knows that horror, yet is sweet as any Rankin/Bass folksy theme.
-It might be friendly but it knows the power music had in the age of holding tape recorders up to TV speakers, how we are so anxious to capture these fleeting images of our beloved we take photos of the TV, to somehow 'own' a reflection, knowing how futile that is.
-The sadness in the song "only imagined her" knows the almost religious importance we placed on things like 8x10 glossies, trading cards, pictures cut out of magazines, and paperback novelizations.
-Now, in this age, she's harder to find for being so available.
-We are flooded with potential anima screens now, like the parade of hurricanes rolling out from Africa and around the and up the Florida coast before peeling out east towards Bermuda or Nova Scotia, the Weather Channel crew tracing and commenting and gesturing, but there is no making her come, only letting her go... when she's ready... until then, she just sits there off the coast, in the deep, twirling in place...
+It might be friendly but it knows the power music had in the age of holding tape recorders up to TV speakers.
+It knows how we were once so anxious to capture any fleeting images of our beloved we would take photos of the TV, to somehow 'own' a reflection, knowing how futile that is.
+The sadness in the song "only imagined her" knows the almost religious importance we placed on things like 8x10 glossies, trading cards of our favorite movies, bands, and shows, of decals and buttons, of pictures cut out of magazines, traded like furs and guns.

 I still the feel the warmth from kissing her